Hafren Dyfrdwy

-Hafren Dyfrdwy Cyfyngedig (Severn Dee Limited), after the two main rivers in its region) is a water company providing water and wastewater treatment services, operating in north east and mid Wales.
+Hafren Dyfrdwy Cyfyngedig (Severn Dee Limited), after the two main rivers in its region, plus the Welsh incorporation type) is a water company providing water and wastewater treatment services, operating in north east and mid Wales.
 It provides water only in Wrexham and parts of Denbighshire and Flintshire and both water and wastewater in northern Powys.
 It previously served north east Wales and parts of North West England as Dee Valley Water until June 2018.
 Its parent entity, Dee Valley Group plc had shares listed on the FTSE Fledgling Index on the London Stock Exchange, but was purchased by Severn Trent in February 2017.

 The company is regulated under the Water Industry Act 1991.

 On 1 July 2018, all of the water service area of Dee Valley Water and Severn Trent lying in Wales became part of the Dee Valley Water company, which was granted a new wastewater appointment and renamed as Hafren Dyfrdwy (Severn Dee).
 The remainder of Dee Valley Water, lying in England (at Chester), was taken over by sister company Severn Trent Water.

 History

 Wrexham Waterworks Company

-After Wrexham achieved its Charter of Incorporation in 1857, attentions turned to a proper water supply for the then town, as residents relied on wells and the River Gwenfro for their water supply, which contained trade effluence from the many breweries, leatherworks and brickworks present.
-In 1863, the Wrexham Waterworks Company was first established with the aim of pumping water from nearby Pentrebychan, West enough of the town to not be influenced by pollution.
+After Wrexham achieved its charter of incorporation in 1857, attentions turned to a proper water supply for the then town, as residents relied on wells and the River Gwenfro for their water supply, which contained trade effluence from the many breweries, leatherworks and brickworks present.
+The Wrexham Waterworks Company was established by the Wrexham Waterworks Act 1864 (27 & 28 Vict. c. lxxxv) with the aim of pumping water from nearby Pentrebychan, west enough of the town to not be influenced by pollution.
 The first works, opened in the same year, were primitive, with only a reservoir and slow sand filter for water treatment, these were made obsolete by the construction of an impounding reservoir further upstream in 1878, this reservoir, named Cae Llwyd, has a capacity of 42000 e3m3.

 In 1904, demand had again increased, and the company now supplied parts of Cheshire as well as Wrexham.
 To meet this increased demand, a new, larger reservoir was built, named Ty Mawr, which opened in 1907.
-The same Act of Parliament that allowed the construction also authorised the name change of Wrexham Waterworks Company to the Wrexham and East Denbighshire Water Company.
+The same act of Parliament that allowed the construction also authorised the name change of Wrexham Waterworks Company to the Wrexham and East Denbighshire Water Company.
 The construction of these works also enabled the construction and expansion of the treatment works at Legacy in 1921, as well as the construction of Legacy water tower by 1934.
 Pumps had also been installed at disused mines, notably at Minera Lead Mines, to extract water in times of drought.